mnievesc/Short-Awk-Tutorial/README.md

 ```
 cat chr11.bed
 ```
-This file has a header, now what if I wanted to exclude that header and justwork with the data columns?
-We can use NR.
+This file has a header, now what if we want to exclude that header and just work with the data columns?
+We can use NR to do that.
 Note that in this case I do not need the -v flag
 ```
 awk 'NR!=1 {print $0}' chr11.bed
 ```
-Now note here a few new things, mainly the use of this symbol: `!=`.
-This is a negation statement that means NOT TRUE, this type of statement is really common with programming languages.
-In this case we are using it to tell awk print all fields except the first field which is NR=1.
-The above command is a good demonstration of how you can use awk with conditional statements  that will allow further manipulation.
+Note here a few new things, mainly the use of this symbol: `!=`.
+This is a negation statement that means NOT TRUE.
+In this case we are using it to tell awk to print all fields except those in the first record (or line) which is NR=1.
+The above command is a good demonstration of how you can use awk with conditional statements.
 Another example of that is using NR to extract ranges of lines.
 ```
 awk 'NR >=3 && NR <=5' chr11.bed
 ```
-Here we are telling awk to select any lines that equal or above record 3 (`>=`) AND (represented by `&&`) lower or equal to record 5.
+Here we are telling awk to select any record (lines) equal or above record 3 (`>=`) AND (represented by `&&`) lower or equal to record 5.
 This is almost like an if condition.
-You can use if statements and loops with awk, but  I will let you guys explore that on your own later.
+In fact, you can use if statements and loops with awk, but I will let you guys explore that on your own later.

 Another thing you can do with awk is perform arithmetic operations.
 This could be useful for example if you are trying to filter data.
 Say  that for our chr7.bed file we only want to select genes for analysis that are longer than 1200 base pairs (we are going to go back to chr7.bed file because there is no header in that file, although you can probably imagine how we could do all of the subsequent operations with the chr11.bed file by excluding the header using NR).
 Let's remind ourselves what this file looks like using cat:
 ```
 cat chr7.bed
 ```